gregorosaurus/flyingcanuck/posts/2022-04-08_CDCProcessFromDeltaToSynapseSQL/post.md

 ## Summary

 We created two pipelines, full load, and incremental.
-These pipelines bring in delta lake data efficiently and quickly using the CDC feature of delta lake and capabilities of Synapse SQL Pools.
+These pipelines replace date in delta lake data efficiently and quickly using the CDC feature of delta lake and capabilities of Synapse SQL Pools.
+The pipelines detailed in this post only show how to replicate data for *one* specific table.
+In a later post, we'll be showing how to use a lookup to iterate through a control table to execute existing pipeline.